The first question asked by anyone interested in the history of MACVAD Ltd is “where did the name come from?”

 2003 also saw a move from our Auckland home in Spring Street to a larger space at the top end of the Newton gulley.
 This was also the year a "keen young Man" joined the team called Sharl Short as an Account Manager.

 Also in late 2003 Hamish Miller and Melanie Ballard joined the team on the same day, Mel promptly flew off to a Trade Fair and Hamish went to work in China; working on factory inspections.
-Both went on to manage successful division of MACVAD.

 2004 was also the year in which MACVAD began working with clients in both the Canadian and South African markets.
 In tandem with Australia and NZ MACVAD was really beginning to spread its wings.
 MACVAD Australia moved offices from North Parramatta to Newington.

 2005 also saw the establishment of an in-house design team.
-This team has provided MACVAD with a significant point of difference in all of our markets- we have been able to generate top quality packaging and design options for our clientele at a fraction of the cost charged by an external design studio.
-Curently this team has staff in NZ, Australia, UK, USA and Canada so provide 24/7 service.
+This team has provided MACVAD with a significant point of difference in all our markets- we have been able to generate top quality packaging and design options for our clientele at a fraction of the cost charged by an external design studio.
+Currently this team has staff in NZ, Australia, UK, USA and Canada so provide 24/7 service.

 In 2007 MACVAD Group acquired Tynan Textiles.
 The company name was changed to TYTEX and the focus was on sourcing and supplying commercial textiles.
 TYTEX continues to evolve and provides warehousing and contract logistics services to the Group as well as branching into product categories such as medical disposables that it distributes through its established health industry channels.
 Aaron Nye headed this up with Benjamin Taylor then taking over managing it.